getglimpses/getglimpses.github.io/index.md

 Please be noted that we do not store your password anywhere in the application or in glimpses servers.
 We use Dropbox OAuth 2 open specification for authentication and authorization.
 Please refere [here](https://www.dropbox.com/developers/reference/oauth-guide) for more details.

+---
+### Please help us to improve this docs.
+If you think this documentation can be improved, feel free to discuss it in the issues.
+Please fork our GitHub repository [here](https://github.com/getglimpses/getglimpses.github.io) and open pull request with improvements.